NoT-CoOLab/test_concept_prescreen/README.md

-# Recognition Pretest — Test

-This folder is a complete, standalone static site — copy it into the root of its own GitHub repo and enable GitHub Pages (Settings → Pages → Deploy from `main` branch).
-No build step, no dependencies.

 **Before deploying:**
 1. Set `appendUrl`, `lookupUrl`, and `backendToken` in `config.js` — see the main project's `apps-script/DEPLOY.md` (Google Drive) or `email-relay/DEPLOY.md`